 The 40 minute short film Embedded System Design Projects (*.wmv) contains entertaining short video clips of undergraduate student design project demos at Georgia Tech that were directed by Professor Hamblen.
 For more reliable video play, download the 400M movie file first to a local disk.
 Several of the projects in the video were finalists in national design contests and have been covered in other media.

 Here are some short You Tube video clips of some of the student design projects that were covered in the media.
 An assortment of articles on student projects from ECE 4180 & 4007 can be seen below.

 Several hundred ultraviolet light fluorescent mineral photos by Professor Hamblen also appear in The Photo Atlas of Minerals produced by the Los Angeles County Museum of Natural History, commercial ads for ultraviolet products, and an online database of fluorescent minerals.

 SELECTED ENGINEERING RESEARCH AND DEVELOPMENT PROJECTS

 At Wescom in Chicago, Illinois assembly language programming and an early hardware debug monitor program for the 580 digital PBX.
 It was the first PBX system to use distributed microprocessors (six 8-bit 8080s) and it had a number of other innovative telephony features.
 Over 16 patents were issued to Wescom based on the 580 and several more followed after they were purchased by Rockwell.
-Unfortunately, a photo of that exact PBX model is not available and this is a generic PBX photo.

 At Texas Instruments in Austin, Texas, software for the in-circuit emulator and software development system for the TI TMS9900, one of the first single chip 16-bit Microprocessors.
 Those are gold plated pins.